CodeAndCake/codeandcake.github.io/README.md

 ### Method

 1. Clone this repository.
-* In Terminal, navigate to the repository's local clone, then `grunt`
+* In Terminal, navigate to the repository's local clone, then `npm install`.
+This will install all the required modules.
+* Once all the modules are installed, `grunt`!
-* Grunt will rebuild the site (blog, sass, everything!) and serve it at `http://localhost:8080`
+* Grunt will rebuild the site (blog, sass, everything!) and serve it at `http://localhost:8080`.

 When you're happy, commit your changes and push everything to the master branch of your GitHub user repository.
 GitHub Pages will then rebuild and serve your website.